wp-plugins/fourteen-extended/readme.txt

 Want to move the content below the featured image?

-Increase the content width for full width blog feed/posts?
+Increase the content width for full width blog feed/posts/archives/searches?

 Then wait no more!
 Stop fumbling with child themes and code - all it takes is a few check boxes, make a couple of entries, save and you are done and dusted.

 Fourteen Extended is the most efficient way to re-configure the Twenty Fourteen theme.
-It provides a TwentyFourteen Genera Option tab with options to:
+It provides TwentyFourteen General Option & FitVids tabs with options to:

 1. Center align the entire site.

 2. Set Blog feed to full width.

-3. Set single posts to full width.
+3. Set Single posts to full width.

+4. Set Archives to full width.

+5. Set Search results to full width.

-4. Set content off the featured image i.e. move content below the post featured image.
+6. Set content off the featured image i.e. move content below the post featured image.

-5. Adjust the content max-width up to 874px for that uniform look - default is 474px.
+7. Adjust the content max-width up to 874px for that uniform look - default is 474px.

-6. Float the Primary menu to the left.
+8. Float the Primary menu to the left.

+9. Include FitVids script for true responsive videos - Enable/Disable script plus set default and custom selectors.

 * And more to come...